h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ```

-In principle we use an off the shelf shiny image from the rocker project which is not ideally for ARM computers such as M1 Macs and beyond.
+In principle we use an off-the-shelf shiny image from the rocker project which is not ideally for ARM computers such as M1 Macs and beyond.
 The rocker projects does not have ARM images, so we use AMD as platform in order to avoid compilation.
 From the point of view of our proof of concept this is minor technical detail, but for production use it would certainly be good to use an image that is optimized for the target architecture.
 Note also that we force the process to use R binaries when possible to avoid lengthy builds due to compilation.
 The CMD command in the final line is not really relevant as we overwrite the command in the compose file.